hudmol/aspace_rms/README.md

 Resource Component (Archival Object) records have a new field 'RMS Import Stamp' (rms_import_stamp).
 A value in this field is used to identify a batch of imported records.
 The importer sets the value to today's date (YYYY-MM-DD).
-This value is indexed.
+This value is indexed, allowing a search like this:

+      rms_import_stamp_u_sstr:2015-10-24

+To return all records imported on October 24, 2015.